forta-network/starter-kits/batched-tx-disperse-multisend-py/.github/README.md

   - Disperse: [0x2e311b6e9c842e4ec06712cad2acb6be9d6eec341c348a7dc3aac51ec9a8426c][etherscan-tx-disperse-token]
   - Multisend: [0x78b093c64e09cb7a3ce6bad2480549b058550faa5ba21be7c19ad732dc761fc5][etherscan-tx-multisend-token]

-The bot looks for transactions to the following contract:

-- Ethereum:
-  - Disperse: [`0xd152f549545093347a162dce210e7293f1452150`][etherscan-contract-disperse]
-  - Multisend: [`0x22bc0693163ec3cee5ded3c2ee55ddbcb2ba9bbe`][etherscan-contract-multisend]

-And checks whether specific functions are called by their signature:

-- `Disperse.disperseEther`: `0xe63d38ed`
-- `Disperse.disperseToken`: `0xc73a2d60`
-- `Disperse.disperseTokenSimple`: `0x51ba162c`
-- `Multisend.multisendEther`: `0xab883d28`
-- `Multisend.multisendToken`: `0x0b66f3f5`

-The web app for Disperse never uses `disperseTokenSimple`: custom calls to this method are more suspect.

 ## Performance

-The web requests are cached, in particular balance checks.
+The web requests are cached, in particular balance checks require time and are performed only when relevant.

 ## TODOs